 Queensland primary industries 25-year blueprint

-Subscribe to stay up-to-date with consultation activities to develop and implement the 25-year blueprint.
+Subscribe to stay up-to-date with consultation activities to implement the 25-year blueprint and develop 5-year action plans.

 Project overview

-The draft blueprint, Primary Industries Prosper 2050, has been co-designed with industry and other stakeholders as part of a staged consultation.
+Prosper 2050 has been co-designed with industry and other stakeholders as part of a staged consultation, and will be co-invested and co-delivered.

 Thank you to everyone who expressed their interest in joining the Regional Industry and Government Working Groups (RIGWG) as part of the implementation of Prosper 2050.

-The RIGWG will bring together key primary industry and government representatives from across the region to provide critical advice and input into the development of 5-year regional action plans.
+The RIGWGs will bring together key primary industry and government representatives from across the region to provide critical advice and input into the development of 5-year regional action plans.

-The fisheries and timber action plans are being developed separately, but their deliverables will be captured in the regional plans to reflect shared needs.
+Fisheries and timber action plans are being developed separately, and their deliverables will be captured in the regional plans to reflect shared needs where appropriate.

 About the blueprint design

-Together with industry and key stakeholders, the Queensland Government is embarking on a transformative journey, focusing on innovation and collaboration to design a 25-year blueprint for a better future to 2050.
+Together with industry and key stakeholders, the Queensland Government is embarking on a transformative journey, focusing on innovation and collaboration to co-deliver a 25-year blueprint for a better future to 2050.

 Recognising global, national and local shifts affecting our primary industries makes this transformative change necessary.